Online Archived CHAMPS Distance Learning Events

 CHAMPS understands that CHC personnel often have a multitude of responsibilities that make attending live events difficult.
 To help overcome this barrier, CHAMPS offers archived versions of our distance learning events, which are typically archived online for one year beyond the live presentation date.
-Many archived events are also available to purchase or borrow on CD-ROM; visit the CHAMPS Electronic Media and Lending Library webpages to learn more.
 Please note that continuing education credit is typically NOT available for archived CHAMPS distance learning events unless otherwise indicated below.

-EVENT HANDOUTS: Visit the Distance Learning Library to download handouts, evaluations, and other documents created for these and other past CHAMPS distance learning events.
+Visit the Distance Learning Library to download handouts and other documents created for these and other past CHAMPS distance learning events.

-Please click or scroll down to view descriptions of online archived CHAMPS Distance Learning Events including topics, presenters, and potential costs:
+Please click or scroll down for full details about available online archived CHAMPS Distance Learning Events:

 CLINICAL AND QUALITY DISTANCE LEARNING EVENTS